Mikeishiring/Closing-table/README.md

 - **No permanent storage** — All data is in-memory and lost on server restart
 - **Time-limited** — Offers expire after 24 hours, results after 7 days
 - **Single-use** — Each offer can only be submitted once
-- **Double-blind** — Neither party sees the other's number until outcome is computed
+- **Outcome-only display** — The app only displays the final outcome and number, not the original inputs from either party
 - **No negotiation thread** — No history, no audit trail, no records

-This prototype prioritizes privacy and transparency over persistence.
+This prototype prioritizes simplicity and transparency over persistence.